jcydzik/Juliusz-Cydzik-Thesis-/README.md

 -In our lab we use behavioral tasks referred to as stacks

 -In my project I am using 8 target locations which the subject makes eye and arm movements to refered to as classes

+-2) The other two matlab scripts are used to compute accuracy and delay period.

+-Subjects perform the tasks after a given delay period.

+-As delay period changes accuracy is reviewed.

 Thesis work in progress!Will provide more description shortly:)